karen-yang/word_cloud_messenger/README.md

 ```sh
 $ python3 main.py -f [path\to\your\chat\file]
 ```
+The images will show up in out/ folder.

-Alternatively you can copy the message.html inside local folder without specifying -f
+- Alternatively, you can copy the message.html inside local folder without specifying -f.
+- You can add -r to record the chats in a txt files.
+- You can add -o to specify the output folder.